St Catherine's Chapel, Abbotsbury: Tradition of St Catherine

 In the local dialect version the request ends with the expression "Arn-a-one's better than Narn-a-one", meaning that anyone is better than 'never a one'.

 The dedication of the chapel to St Catherine of Alexandria is rare, but her cult was one of the most popular in medieval England.
-It was St Augustine's policy that his priests, sent out from Rome around 600 A.D. to convert the English, should replace pagan temples with Christian churches and chapels.
+It was St Augustine's policy that his priests, sent out from Rome around 600 AD to convert the English, should replace pagan temples with Christian churches and chapels.
 The early Christian missionaries would naturally try to choose a patron saint that continued, as closely as possible, the pagan dedication of the temple, and this chapel was most likely an example of that.
 Chapels dedicated to St Catherine are often found on hills, possibly in reference to Mount Sinai.

 In popular culture

 The chapel appears briefly in the Powell and Pressburger film The Small Back Room.

 The chapel was the inspiration behind PJ Harvey's song "The Wind", from her 1998 album Is This Desire?.
-The lyrics of the song discuss the chapel's location on top of the hill, and end with an inversion of the prayer for a husband mentioned above.
 PJ Harvey lives and grew up near Abbotsbury.